jimmason/gohost/README.md

 # gohost

- Gohost is a lightweight local development server with hot reload.
-Gohost is best used for developing static websites without any kind of backend or build-system.
+A lightweight, zero-config development server with hot reload for static websites.

-Serve any folder over HTTP with browser auto-refresh on file changes.
+Serve any folder over HTTP(S) with automatic browser refresh on file changes.

+Runs as a single binary—easy to include in a project or install globally.

+Built for local development and testing.
+Not intended for production use.

 ---